 But here's where things get interesting.
 Anthropic isn't content to own the developer market anymore.
 The company is making a hard pivot into territory that Microsoft has dominated for decades - Excel spreadsheets, PowerPoint presentations, and the kind of unglamorous business tasks that actually keep companies running.
 "We invested in making the model better at creating presentations in PowerPoint and documents in Excel," the company stated, signaling an aggressive move beyond coding into mainstream productivity.

-Dianne Na Penn, Anthropic's head of research product management, told that the company focused heavily on bettering the "multi-agent" experience with this launch.
+Dianne Na Penn, Anthropic's head of research product management, told The Verge that the company focused heavily on bettering the "multi-agent" experience with this launch.
 That's not just marketing speak.
 The new model introduces "agent teams" in research preview - a feature that lets AI agents work "the way a real engineering team does," splitting project work across multiple agents that coordinate with each other.